 Merkel challenger vows fight for "more justice" in Germany

-SPD leader and top candidate for the German elections in September, Martin Schulz, speaks during a meeting of Germany's Social Democratic Party in Dortmund, Germany, Sunday, June 25, 2017.
-SPD leader and top candidate for the German elections in September, Martin Schulz, waves during a congress of Germany's Social Democratic Party in Dortmund, Germany, Sunday, June 25, 2017.
+SPD leader and top candidate for the German elections in September Martin Schulz speaks during a meeting of Germany's Social Democratic Party in Dortmund, Germany, Sunday, June 25, 2017.

 Discussions